coolsnady/hcexplorer/README.md

 ## Important Note About Mempool

-Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (hxd) is not likely to be exactly the same as other nodes' mempool.
-Also, your mempool is cleared out when you shutdown hxd.
-So, if you have recently (e.g. after the start of the current ticket price window) started hxd, your mempool _will_ be missing transactions that other nodes have.
+Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (hcd) is not likely to be the same as other nodes' mempool.
+Also, your mempool is cleared out when you shutdown hcd.
+So, if you have recently (e.g. after the start of the current ticket price window) started hcd, your mempool _will_ be missing transactions that other nodes have.

 ## Command Line Utilities

 ### rebuilddb

-`rebuilddb` is a CLI app that performs a full blockchain scan that fills past block data into a SQLite database.
-This functionality is included in the startup of the hxdata daemon, but may be called alone with rebuilddb.
+rebuilddb is a CLI app that performs a full blockchain scan that fills past block data into a SQLite database.
+This functionality is included in the startup of the hcexplorer daemon, but may be called alone with rebuilddb.

 ### rebuilddb2

-`rebuilddb2` is a CLI app used for maintenance of hxdata's `dcrpg` database (a.k.a.
+`rebuilddb2` is a CLI app used for maintenance of hcexplorer's `dcrpg` database (a.k.a.
 DB v2) that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
 See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.